100% Free Consultation

 • Conduct further research on ideal placement for accelerator and brake pedals

-In addition to the nearly 8 million recalls, Toyota also agreed to pay nearly $50 million in civil penalties to people whose vehicles were affected by UA.
+In addition to the nearly 8 million major recalls, Toyota also agreed to pay nearly $50 million in civil penalties to people whose vehicles were affected by UA.
 Toyota is not the only manufacturer that was required to recall and investigate its vehicles.
 Audis, Hondas and Jeeps were among the other types of vehicles in which UA was a factor.